Waters and Ruins

 Contents

-"And the Waters"
+"And the Waters Were Music"

 "I remember visiting Beijing and walking through Tienanmen Square, then entering the Forbidden City through the great arches that divide those two."